infinilabs/gateway/README.md

 ![](https://raw.githubusercontent.com/infinilabs/gateway/refs/heads/main/docs/static/img/logo-en.svg)

 🎉🎉🎉🎉 Congratulations!
-You’ve found the ultimate gateway solution for Elasticsearch and OpenSearch! 🔥🔥🔥🔥
+You’ve found the ultimate gateway solution for Elasticsearch or OpenSearch! 🔥🔥🔥🔥

+INFINI Gateway is a high performance gateway for Elasticsearch or OpenSearch.
+It offers a broad range of features and is easy to use.
+INFINI Gateway works in the same way as a common reverse proxy.
+It is usually deployed in front of clusters.
+All requests are sent to the gateway instead of server, and then the gateway forwards the requests to the back-end clusters.
+The gateway is deployed between the client and Elasticsearch or OpenSearch.
+Therefore, the gateway can be configured to perform index-level traffic control and throttling, cache acceleration for common queries, query request audit, and dynamic modification of query results.

 ## Report Bug and Issues